flatland-association/flatland-book/resources/travelwise.md

 Both layers need a controller and a policy under which the controller can act.
 The policies are different for the two layers.
 While on the infrastructure layer the policy is supposed to keep the system running, in the passenger layer it is responsible for finding the optimal itinerary for the passenger.
 Optimal can be different things, though.
 Examples include

-- shortest time
+- shortest time,
-- fewest transfers
+- fewest transfers,
 - longer transfer times (e.g. for passengers with reduced mobility)

 and can include instructions to, e.g., not update the itinerary at every decision point but only if the passenger is not able to stick to the initial itinerary.

 ## Travel Wise Scenarios